Dawn Logsdon

 Associate Editor

-Eric Risher, Associate Editor
+Eric Risher, Assistant Editor

 ERIC RISHER has worked as an assistant editor films that have screened at numerous festivals, including AFI Docs, Full Frame, Telluride, and The Cleveland International Film Festival.
 His first film was a short documentary called FURRIES, which had its world premiere at the Frameline Film Festival in San Francisco.